 Is Proton VPN a secure connection?

 ProtonVPN is a VPN that is completely secure to use.
 ProtonVPN has a stringent no-data-logging policy, so even if someone asks for your data, it won’t be able to provide it.
-For further security, it has Tor integration and SecureCore servers.
+For additional security, it has Tor integration and SecureCore servers.

-The only drawback to ProtonVPN is that its customer service isn’t perfect, and having access to the program’s most fascinating features is a touch pricey, so any special deals you come across are definitely worth taking advantage of.
+The only drawback to ProtonVPN is that its customer service isn’t perfect, and having access to the program’s most fascinating features is a touch pricey, so any special deals you come across are worth taking advantage of.